South African court restricts display of apartheid-era flag

 Intertwined with the white-minority regime, it was widely known as the "apartheid flag" before being dumped in 1994 with the advent of democracy and its replacement by a multicolour flag.

+But right-wing groups and individuals have continued to display the apartheid-era flag at political gatherings and at some rugby matches.

-Mojapelo, a high court judge presiding over what is called an equality court, said the prohibition was not a blanket ban.
+Mojapelo, the high court judge presiding over what is called an equality court, said the prohibition was not a blanket ban.

 The flag could be displayed for academic or artistic purposes in the public interest, he said.